etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Compare - A list of predicates representing a conjunction of terms for guarding the transaction.
+* `compare` - a list of predicates representing a conjuction of terms.
+If the comparaison succeed, then the success requests will be processed in the order, and the response will contain their respective responses in order.
-* Success - A list of requests to process if all compare tests evaluate to true.
+* `success` - a list of requests to process if all compare tests evaluate to true.
-* Failure - A list of requests to process if any compare test evaluates to false.
+* `failure` - a list of requests which will be applied when compare evaluates to false.

 The client receives a `TxnResponse` message from the `Txn` call: